RikRolling/beginner-games/README.md

 # beginner-games
-Making short games to upskill my coding (will use CS50 as a guide potentially) What I would like to achieve:
+Making short games to upskill my coding.
+What I would like to achieve:
 * Create a basic railway simulator game (END GOAL)
 * Create a hangman game